chromium/chromium/docs/ios/style.md

 should be .mm files, as we expect eventually they will contain C++ code or language features.

-## Use scoped_nsobject<T> and WeakNSObject<T> where ARC is not available.

-While there are no smart pointers in Objective-C, Chrome has `scoped_nsobject<T>` and `WeakNSObject<T>` to automatically manage (and document) object ownership.

-Under ARC,` scoped_nsobject<T>` and `WeakNSObject<T>` should only be used for interfacing with existing APIs that take these, or for declaring a C++ member variable in a header.
-Otherwise use `__weak` variables and `strong`/`weak` properties. **Note that scoped_nsobject and WeakNSObject provide the same API under ARC**, i.e. `scoped_nsobject<T> foo([[Bar alloc] init]);` is correct both under ARC and non-ARC.

-`scoped_nsobject<T>` should be used for all owned member variables in C++ classes (except the private classes that only exist in implementation files) and Objective-C classes built without ARC, even if that means writing dedicated getters and setters to implement `@property` declarations.
-Same goes for WeakNSObject - always use it to express weak ownership of an Objective-C object, unless you are writing ARC code.
-We'd rather have a little more boilerplate code than a leak.

 ## Use ObjCCast<T> and ObjcCCastStrict<T>

 As the C++ style guide tells you, we never use C casts and prefer